 The lead story startled him.
-Above the headline were three face shots
+Above the headline were three face shots of

-the woman who a few minutes earlier had been sitting in the booth behind
+who a few minutes earlier had been sitting in the booth behind

-three were from the same interview session.
+from the same interview session.
 In the first, she smiled.

 In the middle, she was pensive.
-In

-the third, she decisively was making a
+In the third, she decisively was making a

 point with her hand.

-The cook read the story
+The cook read the story twice.

 “Nazi” Controversy Mars Telluride Film Festival